Anandbabu-patnam/Shell-Scripting-Project/README.md

+You can also watch the entire implementation using the below YouTube video Where I Learn, Practice & Implemented

+https://www.youtube.com/playlist?list=PLdpzxOOAlwvIZ7u-gtpX_bozrspUbTQ1S

 # AWS S3 Event Triggering

-You can also watch the entire implementation using the below YouTube video

-https://www.youtube.com/playlist?list=PLdpzxOOAlwvIZ7u-gtpX_bozrspUbTQ1S

 **NOTE**: REPLACE YOUR AWS ACCOUNT ID IN THE LAMBDA FUNCTION CODE.

 AWS S3 Event triggering is a very popular project used by top companies in the Industry.